chrisnoonan98675/site/README.md

 The solution is to change the file from Markdown to HTML.
 This is why most of the index files in our setup are called `index.html`, not `index.markdown`.

-### Manual anchors prevent correct Markdown parsing

-Jekyll does not correctly parse Markdown if an anchor is manually placed before a heading, as we have done in a few manuals (upgrade manual, Overthere manual, XLR manuals).
-For example, this Markdown:

-      <a name="upgrade_to_450"></a>
-      ### Upgrading to XL Deploy 4.5.0 ###

-Results in this line appearing in the HTML file (in body text, not as a heading):

-      ### Upgrading to XL Deploy 4.5.0 ###

-The solution is to **not** create anchors manually.
-Let Bootstrap create them based on the heading text.

-### Formatting code

-In Markdown, you can format a block of code by surrounding the block with three backticks (```) or by indenting each line at least four spaces.
-Jekyll doesn't consistently convert code that is formatting using the backtick method.
-To format a block of code, use spaces.

-## Writing blog posts in Jekyll (WIP)
+# Contributing (WIP)

-This section is a work in progress.
-Please don't add blog posts to Jekyll yet!
+*This section is a work in progress!*

+## Contribute to the tips & tricks blog

+Follow these instructions to contribute a post to the [tips & tricks blog](http://docs.xebialabs.com/tips-and-tricks).

-### Add yourself as an author
+### 1. Add yourself as an author

-If you have never written a blog post in Jekyll before, you must first add an entry for yourself in `_data/authors.yml`.
-Follow the same format that the other entries use; spacing, punctuation, and capitalization are important!
+If there isn't an entry for you in `_data/authors.yml`, add one, following the format that the other entries use (spacing, punctuation, and capitalization are important).

 Jekyll will use the email address that you enter to look up your [Gravatar](https://en.gravatar.com/).
 The email address will not be visible to website visitors.
+If you don't have a Gravatar, sign up for one.

-### Write a blog post
+### 2. Write the post

 To write a blog post:

 1. Copy `_drafts/2014-12-01-blog-post-template.markdown` to `_posts` and rename it with the current date and the title of the post.
-2. Open the Markdown file and update:
+2. Open the Markdown file and follow the instructions in the file to update its front matter.

-    * The title
-    * The author
-    * The category(ies)
-    * The tag(s)

 3. Write the content of the post.

     * If you need to add images, store them in `images`.
     * If you need to add files that people can download (such as a sample Python script), store them in `sample-scripts`.

-4. Start Jekyll locally, go to `http://localhost:4000/tips-and-tricks`, and review your post.
-5. If you want to:

-    * Publish the post immediately, commit the change to the repository
+### 3. Preview the post

+To preview your post, start Jekyll locally and go to `http://localhost:4000/tips-and-tricks`.

+### 4. Commit and/or publish the post

-    * Save the post without publishing it yet, move it to the `_drafts` folder and commit the change to the repository
+To commit the post to this repository without publishing it on the documentation site, move the Markdown file to `_drafts`.

-### Publish a blog post

-To publish a blog post, move the Markdown file from `_drafts` to `_posts` and commit the change to the repository.
+To publish the post on the doc site immediately, leave the Markdown file in `_posts` and commit it to this repository.

 ### Remove a blog post

-To remove a blog post, delete the Markdown file from `_posts` or move it to `_drafts` and commit the change to the repository.
+To remove a post from the tips & tricks blog, delete the Markdown file from `_posts` (or move it to `_drafts`) and commit the change to this repository.

+# Things to know about formatting

+## Placeholders

+In [Liquid](https://github.com/Shopify/liquid/wiki) (the template language that Jekyll uses), variables are identified by double curly brackets, just like XebiaLabs-style placeholders.
+If you want to show a XebiaLabs-style placeholder, you must surround it with [{% raw %} tags](http://docs.shopify.com/themes/liquid-documentation/tags/theme-tags#raw).

+**Example #1**

+You can handle a secure property by setting the property on the deployable to a placeholder such as `{% raw %}{{my.datasource.password}}{% endraw %}`.

+**Example #2**

+The deployable contains `username = {% raw %}{{my.password}}{% endraw %}`.

+**Example #3**

+	transform.2.find=((quux))
+	transform.2.replacement={% raw %}{{quux-transform-2}}{% endraw %}

+## Code blocks

+In Markdown, you can format a block of code by surrounding the block with [three backticks](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks) (`).
+However, Jekyll doesn't consistently convert code blocks that are formatted this way.
+Instead, you must [indent each line in the block](http://daringfireball.net/projects/markdown/syntax#precode) at least four spaces.

+## Manual HTML anchors

+Jekyll does not correctly parse Markdown if an anchor is manually placed before a heading, as we have done in a few manuals (upgrade manual, Overthere manual, XLR manuals).
+For example, this Markdown:

+      <a name="upgrade_to_450"></a>
+      ### Upgrading to XL Deploy 4.5.0 ###

+Prevents "Upgrading to XL Deploy 4.5.0" from being rendered as a heading.
+The solution is to **not** create anchors manually.
+They will automatically be created based on the heading text.

+## AsciiDoc

+You can use [AsciiDoc](http://asciidoctor.org/docs/asciidoc-syntax-quick-reference/) instead of Markdown to format files.
+AsciiDoc support is provided by [a Jekyll plugin](https://github.com/asciidoctor/jekyll-asciidoc), so if you use it, please carefully review the way that Jekyll renders the HTML file.